 Fertility treatment can be expensive and can influence your decision-making.
-Speaking with your fertility specialist about Medicare rebates available to you is essential to ensuring you are informed about the possible costs.
+Speaking with your fertility specialist about Medicare rebates available to you is essential to ensure you are informed about the possible costs.

 Medicare does help with fertility treatment in women who are embarking on cancer treatments that may make them infertile.
 The Medicare rebate is $3077 at the present day.
 Most fertility clinics have an Oncology Package and either bulk bill or have some out-of-pocket fees, but this will be less than the normal costs associated with IVF treatments.